mjcanan/discogsByStyle/README.md

 Once you have your token, enter the following on the command line:
 <br>
 <pre>python discogsByStyle.py [-u, --username] username [-t, --token] token</pre>
-Future implementations will include option to load from file like so:
+You can save your collection to a file and load from that in future (which is significantly faster), with the following
+command:
-<pre>python discogsByStyle.py [-i, --ifile] filepath</pre>
+<pre>python discogsByStyle.py [-i, --ifile] my_discogs_col.json </pre>
+The program will save your collection in your pwd as a JSON file.
 ### Command Line Arguments
 #### Flags
 -h: Help.
 Prints usage<br>